vuejs/apollo/packages/docs/guide/installation.md

 ## Step 3: Provide Apollo Client to Vue

-Use Vue's provide/inject system to make Apollo Client available to all components:
+Use Vue's provide/inject system to make the client available to every component:

 ```ts twoslash
 // @filename: apollo.d.ts